How To Check If Your Facebook Data Was Used By Cambridge Analytica

 The message goes on to say that information from the user's public profile, in addition to their page "likes," their birthday and current city were "likely shared with 'This Is Your Digital Life.' "

-The notice adds that a "small number of people" who logged into the app also shared their own News Feed, posts and messages — meaning that the affected user's posts and messages may also have been included, along with their hometown.
+The notice adds that a "small number of people" who logged into the app also shared their own news feed, posts and messages — meaning that the affected user's posts and messages may also have been included, along with their hometown.

-In addition to the Cambridge Analytica data results page, here are some other ways you can check your settings and access on Facebook:
+In addition to the Cambridge Analytica data results page, here are some other ways to check settings and access on Facebook:

 On that page, users can see and/or edit the type of information that is shared from their account.
-They can also remove any apps or websites they no longer want to have access.
+They can also remove any apps or websites they no longer want to have access to their information.

 Note: Even for many apps and sites that have either expired or been removed, Facebook says they "may still have access to info you previously shared, but can't make additional requests for private info."

-In sections from "Your interests" to "Your information" and the broad "Ad settings," users can adjust which types of ads they see — and, by hovering over an advertiser's logo, they can remove them.
+In sections from "Your interests" to "Your information" and the broad "Ad settings," users can adjust which types of ads they see — and, by hovering over an advertiser's logo, they can remove that company.

-Users can also decide which information Facebook can use to show ads that are intended to reach certain audiences — from relationship status to profession, education, and employer.
+Users can also decide which information Facebook can use to show ads that are intended to reach certain audiences — from relationship status to profession, education and employer.

 The listings of "Advertisers you've interacted with" names the companies, promotional campaigns and other entities that are "running ads using a contact list they uploaded that includes contact info you shared with them or with one of their data partners."